Azure/iotedge/doc/StyleGuide.md

 ### Baseline

 Our baseline C# Coding Style is defined [here](https://github.com/Azure/DotNetty/wiki/C#-Coding-Style).
 These guidelines are used by the broader IoT Hub team.
+In order to enforce coding style, StyleCop (NuGet version) is used.
+StyleCop will be run automatically during build except Debug configuration.
+Some StyleCop rules are not applicable to IoT Edge, you can find out from [here](https://github.com/Azure/iotedge/blob/master/stylecop.ruleset).

 ### Resharper

 These style guidelines have been defined in a set of Resharper rules.
 Resharper is a static analysis tool for C# from JetBrains.
 We have a license server at `http://resharper/`.
 Use of Resharper is highly recommended, as it improves the C# development process and helps find a large set of code defects.
 If you've never used it before, you will soon realize you can't live without it.

+#### Tips
+- With Resharper default settings:
+  - To format code, use "Ctrl + Alt + Enter".
+  - To slient cleanup code, use "Ctrl + E, Ctrl + F", which will run default cleanup profile "Azure.IoT.Edge".
+  - Cleanup code will run "format code" plus some optimization e.g. remove unused using statements.
+- NOTE: remember Resharper code formatting doesn't resolve all StyleCop issues; therefore please make sure to build solution in Release configuration to ensure no styling issue found.

 ### Immutable Types